d2l-ai/d2l-en/chapter_recommender-systems/ctr.md

 train_data[0]
 ```

-As can be seen, all the features are categorical.
+As can be seen, all the 34 fields are categorical features.
 Each value represents the one-hot index of the corresponding entry.
 The label $0$ means that it is not clicked.
 This `CTRDataset` can also be used to load other datasets such as the Criteo display advertising challenge [Dataset](https://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/) and the Avazu click-through rate prediction [Dataset](https://www.kaggle.com/c/avazu-ctr-prediction).

 ## Summary
 * Click-through rate is an important metric that is used to measure the effectiveness of advertising systems and recommender systems.